Macclesfield Town Council

 Macclesfield Town Council is the town council for Macclesfield which was established in 2015.
 Created following a Local Governance Review carried out by Cheshire East Council, the new council adopted town council status on 5 May 2015, allowing it to appoint its chairman as Mayor of Macclesfield.

 Town Mayor

 Macclesfield Town council has a Town Mayor and Deputy Mayor.
 A councillor can only hold the position of mayor for one year.

 Councillors

-The current list of councillors in Macclesfield Town Council, following the Local Elections on 2 May 2019.
+The current list of councillors in Macclesfield Town Council, following the Local Elections on 4 May 2023.

-The table below shows current and former compositions of the council.

 Elections

+4 May 2023

+The council had its third election on 4 May 2023, the same day as the elections to Cheshire East Council.
+At the time of the elections there were two vacant seats on the Town Council.
+All 10 of the incumbent Councillors were re-elected, and Cllr Emma Gilman, Independent for Tytherington and Cllr James Barber-Chadwick, Labour candidate for Central Ward were elected to the empty seats.

+Cllr Chris Wilcock was then unanimously elected as Mayor of Macclesfield on the 15th May 2023, with Cllr Sandy Livingstone unanimously elected as Deputy Mayor.

 2 May 2019

 The council had its second election on 2 May 2019, the same day as the 2019 United Kingdom local elections in England and Northern Ireland, which included elections to Cheshire East Council.
 The Conservatives lost control of Cheshire East Council for the first time, including losing all their Macclesfield councillors.
 These results were reflected in the Town Council too, where the Tories lost all eight of their seats.
 Labour fared better, gaining five seats to a total of nine, while Independents won the remaining three.